Frans Erasmus: Early life

 He was born on 19 January 1896 at Houtenbeck in the Merweville district of the Cape Colony to Marthinus Frederik Erasmus and his wife Hester Maria Jacoba Maritz.
 He was educated at the University of Cape Town and obtained a Bachelor of Laws degree.

 Career

 In 1927 he was appointed Deputy Attorney-General of South West Africa.
 In 1928, he returned to South Africa and became the assistant-secretary of the National Party in the Cape Province.
 In 1930, he was appointed organising secretary of the same party.
 Afterwards he entered politics and was elected to Parliament in 1933 as the member for Moorreesburg.
-He joined D F Malan's cabinet as the Minister of Defence in 1948.
+He joined D.F.
+Malan's cabinet as the Minister of Defence in 1948.
 He modernised the South African Defence Force by establishing the training gymnasiums for officers in the army, navy and air force.
 He was also involved in the establishment of the South African Military Academy.
 He negotiated the Simonstown Agreement, the return of the naval base from Royal Navy control.

+During World War II, Erasmus became a general in the Ossewabrandwag.